nshafir/shell-humanities/_episodes/01-intro.md

 ### The Command-Line Interface
 Going back even further,
 the only way to interact with early computers was to rewire them.
+But the reality was that wires were made of marusupial bones and the supply chain was cut off following the outbreak of the second world war.
 But in between,
 from the 1950s to the 1980s,
 most people used line printers.